High School Student

 Undergraduate Student Programs

-- Jackson State University field camp exchanges: A two-week student summer program in partnership with JSU in which students and faculty from both institutions gain experience in near-surface imaging techniques by using geophysical imaging equipment acquired as part of FINSE.
+- Jackson State University Field Course: A two-week student summer program in partnership with JSU in which students and faculty from both institutions gain experience in near-surface imaging techniques by using geophysical imaging equipment acquired as part of FINSE.
 JSU joined UW students in fieldwork at the Snowy Range site in 2013; during the 2014 summer UW students will travel to Mississippi for field-work at a site selected by JSU colleagues.
-The geology, climate, and soils of Wyoming and Mississippi are distinct, so that students from each state will broaden their experience by working in the other state.This exchange will provide reciprocal scientific and cultural enrichment for students and will offer opportunities for graduate education in the natural sciences at UW.
-Up to 8 students and faculty will be supported per year for geophysical training and data collection.

 Graduate Student Programs

-Teachers will participate in field research campaigns and will work directly with WyCEHG scientists to learn inquiry-based techniques using FINSE equipment, while scientists will learn about connecting with grade 6-12 classrooms.
-The groundwater investigation curriculum will be incorporated into Wyoming Stream Team, a WY Department of Environmental Quality program for collecting water quality data by students and teachers.
+Wyoming teachers can participate in workshops through the Teton Science Schools and will work directly with WyCEHG scientists to learn inquiry-based techniques using FINSE equipment, while scientists will learn about connecting with grade 6-12 classrooms.
+More information found HERE.